Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Non-Stückelberg symmetries

 which are equivalent to the local first law of thermodynamics.
 The equations of motion are just the conservation of energy, momentum and charge, namely

 Since $J^{A\mu}$ are all independently conserved, we see that our action describes fluids with $n$ species of particles that are not permitted to undergo any chemical reactions.

 To include chemical reactions, we must kill certain linear combinations of $U(1)$ conservation equations, while preserving other linear combinations.
-Such non-conservation can be accomplished by introducing non-equilibrium 't Hooft anomalies for certain charges.
+Such non-conservation can be accomplished by treating certain linear combinations of the $U(1)$ symmetries as as NSS.
 Without loss of generality, let $N^{\hat A}$ for $\hat A=1,\dots, k<n$ be representatives of the coset of non-conserved $U(1)$ charges.
 Then we have invariant building-blocks furnished by

 We therefore find that new terms can be added to~\eqref{no reactions} and obtain

 where the dynamical KMS symmetry imposes

 The equations of motion for $X_a^\mu$ are still the conservation of the stress-energy tensor.
 But the equations for $\psi_a^A$ are now